-Pamela Cross is a feminist lawyer; an expert on violence against women and the law, well known and respected for her work as an outspoken advocate, researcher, writer, educator and trainer.
+Pamela Cross is a feminist lawyer; a well-known and respected expert on violence against women and the law for her work as a researcher, writer, educator and trainer.
 She works with women’s equality and violence against women organizations across Ontario.

-One of her key roles is as the Legal Director of Luke’s Place in Durham Region, where she leads the organization’s provincial projects, research, training and law reform advocacy work.
+One of her key roles is as the Legal Director of Luke’s Place Support and Resource Centre in Durham Region, where she leads the organization’s provincial projects, including research, training and advocacy.

 She is a frequent speaker at provincial, national and international conferences.
 She is also a regular commentator on violence against women and the law for print media, radio and television across Canada.